Inside the mind of Michael Terzian – by Nick Tolentino

 1. How did you get into House Music & when did you start deejaying?

 I started deejaying in mid 1995, at approximately 22 years old.
 Though, I had always been a musical enthusiast, from about the age of 12, the time when I discovered Rap Music.
-Later, in my college years (around 1991-93), two close buddies of mine who were House Music enthusiasts, would consistently cue me in on what was going on in the underground Dance scene, by lending me mix-tapes of local House Music radio shows in Montreal.
+Later, in my college years (around 1991-93), two close buddies of mine who were House Music enthusiasts, would consistently cue me in on what was going on in the underground Dance scene, by lending me mixtapes of local House Music radio shows in Montreal.
 Needless to say that I wasn’t too fond of this Dance stuff right away, since I was a die-hard Rap aficionado.

 But around that time, I suffered an important injury to my pitching shoulder, which forced me out of playing baseball (I had been playing organized ball since 6 years old).
 So although I was extremely frustrated and semi-depressed about the fact that I could no longer play my favorite sport, I decided to stay active by taking up jogging on a regular basis.
 So, I crossed-over from a team-sport to a lonesome, solo sport which required a lot of patience and spiritual stamina.
 Of course, I would jog while listening to Music.
-And with that, I slowly came to the realization that Rap Music was an aggravating and irritating soundtrack to jog to.
-Hence the easy fix was to try out these House Music mix-tapes that were lying around.
+And with that, I slowly came to the surprising realization that Rap Music was an aggravating and irritating soundtrack to jog to.
+Hence the easy fix was to try out these House Music mixtapes that were lying around.
 So it all started in this bizarre fashion for me, in that, because of an injury, because of jogging and because of a couple of tenacious friends, I slowly began my own personal relationship with underground Dance and House Music.

 2. How would you describe your sound or style as a DJ?
 Has it changed over the years?

 It’s hard for me to describe exactly what it is that I do behind the turntables.
 I’m telling a story, without wanting to tell a story.
 You could easily listen to my sets and almost be able to tell if I have a broken heart, if i’m mourning the loss of someone, if i’m about to go on vacation, or if i’m in the mood to show & prove.
 But it’s all in the sub-conscious, unless of course i’m creating a mix CD with artwork dedicated to something or someone.
-Only then will I sift and pick specific records that try and tell the story I want to share.
+Only then will I handpick specific records that try and tell the story I want to share.

 But, in a club setting or on my radio show, when I play the Music that I love, I find myself in that unexplainable spiritual zone.
 I’m in self-actualization mode.
 I could try to describe the Music that I showcase, with a few adjectives: tasteful, eccentric, tough, edgy, moody, life-affirming, with lots of vocals.
 The essence of my sound hasn’t changed over the years.
 The only things that have changed are my technical skills, my ability to read a crowd, my overall ease behind the turntables, as well as my familiarity with the songs that I love.